Shivashish02/blog/README.md

 2. `GET /users/{userid}`

-Get an user with a given user id
+Get a user with a given user id

 3. `GET /users/{username}`

-Get an user with a given username
+Get a user with a given username
 ```

 ### `posts`